code-saturne/code_saturne/doc/doxygen/user_guide/ug_bpg_mesh_generation.md

 \image html bpg_mesh/Fig3_bpg_mesh_generation.png "Figure 3: aspect ratio L/h" width=20%

-#### Centring deviation
+#### Centering deviation

-The centring deviation for a given face of a cell, it is the distance between the centre of the face F and the point O, defined as the intersection of the plane of the face with the line defined by the centres of the neighbouring cells (Figure 4, Figure 5):
+The centering deviation for a given face of a cell is the distance between the center of the face F and the point O, defined as the intersection of the plane of the face with the line defined by the centres of the neighboring cells (Figure 4, Figure 5):
 - optimal value: 0
 - maximal value: try to keep the point O within the face